-- All classrooms and common use areas will have signs posted designating maximum capacity. - Classroom desks and tables will be arranged with students being seated a minimum of six feet apart. - All students will have assigned seats in classrooms to adhere to physical distancing requirements. - Any classrooms that are used by more than one cohort must be disinfected between each cohort using an electrostatic sprayer.
-Only trained personnel are authorized to use the sprayers. - All upholstered furniture and soft seating has been removed from school buildings. - When possible, windows will be open in classrooms before students arrive and after students leave. - Classes should be held outside when possible.
+- All classrooms and common use areas will have signs posted designating maximum capacity. - Classroom desks and tables will be arranged with students being seated a minimum of six feet apart. - All students will have assigned seats in classrooms to adhere to physical distancing requirements. - Any classrooms that are used by more than one cohort will be disinfected between each cohort. - Classrooms will be disinfected between each class even in the same cohort. - All upholstered furniture and soft seating has been removed from school buildings. - When possible, windows will be open in classrooms before students arrive and after students leave. - Classes should be held outside when possible.
 Physical distancing must be maintained outdoors.

-• Materials:
+Materials: